jegtnes/jegtnes-static/src/blog/the-value-of-hand-optimising-svgs.md

 ## But what about gzip?

 Okay, fair enough, every performance improvement should also be taking gzip into account to see if it's worthwhile.
-Gzip works better on repeated patterns, which would mean that the impact of unnecessary attributes such as `stroke-linecap` would be minimised, but there are still significant savings (relatively speaking) based on that.
+Gzip works better on repeated patterns, which would mean that the impact of unnecessary attributes such as `stroke-linecap` would be minimised, but despite that, we have made some savings.

 Original: 1490 bytes
 After SVGO: 1119 bytes